ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 $$
 </div>

-Where I[n] is a sequence because we suppose n is an integer (remember the summation over n in the DTFT calculation!).
+Where I[n] is a sequence because we suppose n is an integer (remember the summation over n in the DTFT calculation).

 This can be simplified using Euler's formula: